-Washington University in St. Louis, commonly referred to as WashU, is a private research institution with an undergraduate population of about 7,500 students and is located on over 160 acres in St. Louis, Missouri.
+Washington University in St. Louis, commonly referred to as WashU, is a private research institution with an undergraduate population of about 7,500 students.
+The campus is over 160 acres large and is located in St. Louis, Missouri.

 Ranked as a top-20 university, WashU is fairly competitive, with an acceptance rate of 16.7%.